CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 Where Benito’s approach helps is reducing the overhead.
 Especially around discipline folders and user lists.
 Define it once in the template, only create what you need.
 That’s solid.

 I’ve worked in setups where that was already happening.
-The foundations were there, colleagues built a UI to request disciplines, and the deployment script only created what was needed.
+The foundations were there, colleagues have built a UI to request disciplines, and the deployment script only created what was needed.

 That works well for getting a project up and running.